rmccart5/McCarthy-Data-Science-Portfolio/README.md

 * I used functions to create an app that users can use to learn about various countries, filtered by specific characteristics
 ### Significance ⭐
 * This project was a great first project and I learned a lot about how to get more comfortable using datasets and filtering through them
+* I found it super interesting how you quickly I was able to maniputlate massive sets of data
 * Additionally, it allowed me to create buttons and build an app that real users can use, which was really rewarding

 ## Tidy Data Project 🧮